 Stroke: Causes, Symptoms, 9 Best Treatments & more

-Strokes usually occur as a result of damage to the blood vessels in your brain which can be due to multiple reasons and it can also cause bleeding inside brain.
+A stroke usually occurs as a result of damage to the blood vessels in your brain which can be due to multiple reasons and it can also cause bleeding inside the brain.

 This bleeding and damage can end up reducing blood and oxygen supply to your brain tissues which in turn reduces your overall functioning.

 Due to decreased blood and oxygen supply to your brain, its tissues and cells start dying with in a few minutes.

 Let us see how stroke affects your body and what can you do to minimise those effects.